 Currently, the Burn Area Emergency Response (BAER) Imagery Support program, in coordination with the USGS Center for Earth Resources Observation and Science and USDA Forest Service Remote Sensing Applications Center, provide satellite imagery on burn severity.
-After a fire event, USGS programs incorporate the burn severity classifications, basin morphology, soil properties, and rainfall history for the affected area into the Emergency Assessment of Post-Fire Debris-Flow Hazards model to assess potential debris-flow volumes.
+After a fire event, USGS Landslide Hazards program incorporate the burn severity classifications, basin morphology, soil properties, and rainfall history for the affected area into the Emergency Assessment of Post-Fire Debris-Flow Hazards model to assess potential debris-flow volumes.
 The inputs represent conditions before or immediately following a wildfire that most strongly influence debris-flow potential.
 Although post-burnout environments are dynamic, the model generates a static image of debris-flow hazards.
+Additionally, this tool only assesses the impact of a debris flow hazard as opposed to general flooding events.

 As the landscape begins to recover after a wildfire, the initial conditions used to predict hazards change at varying rates.
 Accordingly, the temporal component of hazard prediction can be difficult to capture.
 Research suggests vegetation regrowth may serve as an appropriate proxy, as satellite imagery has the potential to identify change over time.